emmettna/emmettna.github.io/_posts/2020-1-13-Things-I-didn't-know-that-were-important-when-I-was-working-alone.md

 It would've been much easier if one senior developer reviewed my code and gave me some hints that I'm running toward wrong way.
 So I need to lift my head up and find the goal first.

-If I make my point clear,
+If I make my points clear,

 1. Make function names which suit the behavior of a function or a variable.
 So your teammate(s) can know what the function does better.
 It's never enough to mention its importance.